 My team and I LOVE the exposed brick, but the dated chandelier and wall sconces had to go!
 Putting in this awesome new light fixture, great furniture and a killer piece of artwork is always the answer!

 The original tile on the fireplace looked very out of place and super 80’s.
-We wanted our renovation to feel like it had always been a part of the house.
-Ripping the tile up was the most obvious choice!
+We wanted our design to feel like it had always been a part of the house.
+Having my guys rip the tile up was the most obvious choice!
 Dad and I both thought that the limestone was so beautiful and since it was already on the outside of the house, what better way to tie the whole place together than adding more of it?!?
 BUT we did not expect the train-wreck on the inside of this fireplace!
 Makes me wonder if the altitude of this ceiling was getting to someone when they were putting these cinder blocks in because this looks like an accident waiting to happen!!!

 All of the effort to get the cinderblocks out was well worth it because now, it looks like it always should have!